-HIGHLIGHTS 2014-15
+HIGHLIGHTS 2015-16

-- The value of the Fund rose from £867.4m to £967.5m at the end of the financial year; an increase of 11.5%. - 67% of assets under management are held in equities, 25% in corporate bonds, and 8% in UK pooled property funds. - The Pension Fund performance dropped slightly from previous years, underperforming its benchmark by 0.2% in 2014/15, however the fund performed in the 27th percentile against its peer group of other Local Authority Funds over a rolling three year period. - The Pension Fund's investments have outperformed the actuarial assumptions and contributed positively to the funding level by £83m since the last triennial valuation. - Overall in 2014/15 the scheme again remained cash flow positive (when investment income is included), with income to the scheme (contributions and investment income) at £76.8m, 48% more than the outgoings of £51.8m, enabling the Council to invest sensibly for the longer term without worrying about short term market movements.
+- 65% of assets under management are held in equities, 24% in corporate bonds, and 8% in UK pooled property funds. - The fund performed in the 33rd percentile against its peer group of other Local Authority Funds over a rolling five year period. - Overall in 2015/16 the scheme again remained cash flow positive (when investment income is included), with income to the scheme (contributions and investment income) at £80.5m, 54% more than the outgoings of £52.4m, enabling the Council to invest sensibly for the longer term without worrying about short term market movements.